pvandervelde/zinger/engineering.md

 Improve the ratio between value and cost, either by reducing cost or improving value.
 Value can be carrying capacity, speed, battery life etc.

+## Other

+* Can use a differential if we want two wheels per bogie

+* What needs to be repaired / replaced
+* how will it fail
+* How to deal with tolerances